COVID-19 Safety and Adaptations Policy

 COVID-19 Nursery Procedures

-This policy has been put into place to bring together the various procedures, measures and practices that will be implemented in settings during the COVID-19 pandemic, based on the government advice for Step 4 and the reducing risk.
+This policy has been put into place to bring together the various procedures, measures and practices that will be implemented in settings during the COVID-19 pandemic, based on the government advice regarding the changing situation.
 Our objectives are to continue providing high quality care and education for all children with the safety of our children, families and staff at the top of our mind.
 The science is not unequivocal, and no measures put into place can reduce the risk to zero; we therefore need to carefully balance this risk with the important role we play in educating children and supporting families.

 As an organisation, we will be led by Government advice, and our safety measures will reflect those recommended or mandated by the Department for Education (DfE), the sector, and through staff input.
 We must remember, however, that we are ALL responsible for safety.
 Management, staff and parents all have a shared responsibility to act.

-Alongside this policy, we have sent a letter to all parents and employees, laying out the nursery specific procedures.
+Alongside this policy, our settings will periodically send communication out to parents and employees to keep them updated on their specific procedures.
 This is designed to assist in implementing precautionary measures to reduce the spread of serious cases of COVID-19, in line with current government advice.
-All staff members, including casual workers, are required to read and confirm their understanding of this policy and the procedures documented in the letter.
-Staff should act responsibly and remember their commitment to ensuring the welfare of the wider staff team and the children in their care by continuing to observe government guidelines for maintaining safety.
+Everyone should act responsibly and remember their commitment to ensuring the welfare of all involved in the nursery by continuing to observe government guidelines.
 If they have any questions on doing so, they should, in the first instance, speak to the nursery manager.

 All staff should be aware that they have a responsibility to stringently follow this policy and all related guidance.
 However, if any staff member is at all concerned that a colleague/parent is not following these expectations, they should, in the first instance, try to politely raise this with the colleague/parent in question.
 If they are at all uncomfortable to do so or unhappy with the response received, they should follow the below escalation procedures:

-- Raise the concern with the setting’s Designated COVID-19 Safety Lead (DCSL) or deputy if the DCSL is not available
+- Raise the concern with the setting Designated COVID-19 Safety Lead (DCSL) or deputy if the DCSL is not available

 - If still dissatisfied, contact the Area Manager